 The diagram below shows how light leaks out of inferior Cut grades.
-At YourDiamondRings.com, all of our diamonds are guaranteed to be either Excellent or Ideal Cut grades.
+At YourDiamondRings.com, we recommend your minimum threshold for buying diamonds to be either Excellent or Ideal Cut grades.

 While Color and Clarity are the major factors in determining the cost of a diamond, it is the Cut that breathes life, brilliance and sparkling fire into a diamond.

-Only 5% of all diamonds sold are Excellent or Ideal Cut, such as ours.
-Most diamonds sold at retail are Poor, Fair or Good Cut grades, and they will appear milky and lifeless compared a diamond of Excellent or Ideal Cut.
+Here’s a fun fact: only 5% of all diamonds sold are Excellent or Ideal Cut.
+Most diamonds sold at retail stores are Poor, Fair or Good Cut grades and they will appear milky and lifeless compared a diamond of with Excellent or Ideal Cut.

-If you know the proportions of a diamond’s Cut you can calculate the return of light, or the visual performance of any diamond.
-We use EGL-USA for our diamond evaluation reports, because they include all of the necessary cut angles to evaluate Brilliance, Fire and Scintillation of a diamond, before you buy it.
+If you know the proportions of a round brilliant diamond, you can calculate the return of light, or the visual performance of any diamond.
+We use EGL-USA for our diamond evaluation report because they include all of the necessary cut angles to evaluate Brilliance, Fire and Scintillation of a diamond before you buy it.

-The most widely accepted tolerances for an Ideal or Excellent Cut diamond is the AGS-0 rating shown at left.
+The most widely accepted tolerances for an Ideal or Excellent Cut diamond is the AGS-0 rating shown in the table above.
 Of all the numbers, the pavilion percentage is most important.
 For the greatest return of light, it should be at or near 43.1%.